 Nowadays, companies spend a great deal of money on technology.
 But most of them don't know all the advantages they could have.
 A few technical giants, however, have bridged the gap and are doubling the rise in revenue.

-It is difficult to capture value in part because the traditional "stack" of IT was not designed for today's world of analytics, sensors, mobile computing, artificial intelligence applications, the Internet of Things (IoT), and billions of devices, spanning software applications, hardware, telecommunications, facilities and data centres.
+It is difficult to capture value in part because the traditional "stack" of IT was not designed for today's world of analytics, sensors, mobile computing, artificial intelligence applications, the Internet of Things (IoT), and billions of devices, spanning software applications, hardware, telecommunications, facilities, and data centers.
 Nor was it designed to adapt, whatever that may be, to the world of tomorrow.
+But it's not

 Adaptable: Adaptable systems learn, strengthen and adapt on their own, removing, exponentially faster, the friction that hinders business development and motivating people to make better choices.